 YMMV: Reno 911!

-Crack Pairing: Jones and Garcia.
-The African American Jones and Latin American Garcia are partners when out on patrol, although Garcia is depicted as racist.
+- Crack Pairing: Jones and Garcia.
+The black Jones and hispanic Garcia are partners when out on patrol, although Garcia is openly racist (he's on a friendly First Name Basis with the local Klansmen).
 In spite of this, the two are halfway competent as partners and have their own Running Gag of extended chase scenes throughout the show.

-Ensemble Darkhorse: By definition, Terry.
+- Ensemble Darkhorse: By definition, Terry (Nick Swardson), the flamboyantly-homosexual (to the point that even Dangle is a little uncomfortable around him) street prostitute.
 The character appeared in 27 episodes (out of a total 88), and was easily the most popular recurring character not in the main cast.
 He even got screen time in the movie.